 Let's end the toxic trade

-From ancient rock formations to mountains swirled like rainbow ice-cream with chocolate browns, reds, yellows, creams and purples, this continent is a geological wonderland.
+From ancient rock formations to mountains swirled with ochre, this continent is a geological wonderland.

 Some of our minerals are even vibrant green – and radioactive.
 In fact, around a third of the world’s uranium reserves are found in Australia.